myltik/azure-docs.ru-ru/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

       <Import Project="Properties\Docker.targets" />
     ```

-1. Повторно откройте решение.
+1. Reopen the Solution
-1. Удалите из файла Properties\\launchSettings.json следующие строки:
+1. Remove the following lines from the Properties\launchSettings.json file:

     ```
       "Docker": {